jlinoff/pam/README.md

 [Preferences](#Preferences)
 and show up in the "New Field" pulldown menu when a record is created or edited.
-They are stored in each file with the along with the actual records so each records file can have different types of records.
-For example a file of recipe records would probably want "ingredients" and "instructions" fields but a file of _"books read"_ records probably would not.
+They are stored in each file with the along with the actual records so each records file can have different default fields.
+For example a file of recipe records would probably want fields of type _"textarea"_ named "ingredients" and "instructions" but a file of _"books read"_ records probably would not.
+Instead it might want _"text"_ fields named "author" and "publisher" along with, possibly, a field of type _"number"_ named "copyright".

 See the [Record Fields](#record-fields) section for details about how to add or modify the default record fields.